Ontario-> Ontario Personal Tax Credits

 Tax Tip: File a tax return even if you have no income, to get the refundable tax credits.

 Prior Refundable Tax Credits

-Ontario Energy and Property Tax Credit (being replaced
+Ontario Energy and Property Tax Credit (replaced by OTB)